ysquareimperial/intellitoggle-homepage/README.md

   - Add more detailed interactivity.
   - Improve accessibility with ARIA attributes and keyboard navigation.
   - Refine image optimization with lazy-loading or Nuxt Image.

+## Pixelay Evidence

+Screenshots and notes are available in the `/pixelay` folder:
+- `pixelay-desktop.png`
+- `pixelay-mobile.png` (not available due to extension limitation)
+- `notes.md`

+**Limitation:**
+The "Jump to Frame" feature in Pixelay allows you to select projects to compare.
+However, the Pixelay version I am using in Figma does not have this feature.
+I have included images showing the Pixelay version I used and the one demonstrated on their official YouTube channel for reference.